Moving to Canada

 Jobs for Expats in Canada

 Canada has recognised that skilled immigrants are important to its long-term economic growth.
-The Canadian government-sponsored websites are a useful source of information.
+The Canadian government-sponsored websites are a useful source of information to find available vacancies and finding the right working visa.
 This includes current skills shortages, what documentation employers will require, how to get your skills or qualifications officially recognised and how to find jobs in your field.

 The Canadian working week, holidays and business etiquette are very similar to Great Britain, making it a popular choice for British immigrants.